- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 09/2100Z to 10/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C1 event observed at 10/0031Z from Region 2665 (S06E11).
+Analysis of Solar Active Regions and Activity from 09/2100Z to 10/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a chance for M-class flares on days one, two, and three (11 Jul, 12 Jul, 13 Jul).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (11 Jul, 12 Jul, 13 Jul).

 IIA.
-Geophysical Activity Summary 09/2100Z to 10/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
-Solar wind speed reached a peak of 640 km/s at 10/0732Z.
-Total IMF reached 10 nT at 10/2043Z.
-The maximum southward component of Bz reached -8 nT at 10/0133Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 179 pfu.
+Geophysical Activity Summary 09/2100Z to 10/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 346 km/s at 10/1730Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 224 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (11 Jul, 12 Jul) and quiet to unsettled levels on day three (13 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (11 Jul) and quiet to unsettled levels on days two and three (12 Jul, 13 Jul).

 III.
 Event probabilities 11 Jul-13 Jul